 Field instrumentation was installed and operated at Eklutna Lake by permission of the State of Alaska, Division of Parks, Chugach Division.
 The cooperation and assistance of the Chugach State Park rangers is gratefully acknowledged.
 Lake outflow data were provided by Stan Sieczkowski of the Eklutna Project, Alaska Power Administration.
 Transmissivity data were obtained on two of the 1984 lake trips with a transmissometer loaned from the Institute of Marine Science, University of Alaska, Fairbanks, with special assistance from Gil Mimkin.
 Suspended sediment analyses were performed by Chemical and Geological Laboratories of Alaska, Inc., in Anchorage and Particle Data Laboratories, Inc., of Elmhurst, Illinois.
 Special technical assistance throughout the project was provided by Drs.
 Tom Stuart and C.Y.
-Wei of Harza-Ebasco Susitna Joint Venture.
+Wei of Harza-Ebasco Susitna Joint Venture and by Dr. Paul Hamblin of Canada Centre for Inland Waters in Burlington, Ontario.
 Field data collection since 1982 was performed by the hydrology staff of R&M Consultants.
 Brett Jokela and Bill Ashton coordinated the field program and data compilation.
 Jeff Coffin was responsible for overall coordination and is the principal author of this report.